motlabs/dont-be-turtle/readme.md

 If you are working in an overhanging posture, you will be alerted to maintain a good posture.

 ![alt text](https://github.com/MachineLearningOfThings/dont-be-turtle/blob/develop/images/turtle_180829_edit.gif)
+> Above model is trained by 870 custom dataset, and will be updated as soon as a new dataset is prepared.

 ### Release Benchmarks
 - Pose Estimation Accuracy (PCKh): xx.xx %